nim-lang/Nim/doc/testament.md

     exitcode: 0

     # Provide an `output` string to assert that the test prints to standard out
-    # exatly the expected string.
+    # exactly the expected string.
 Provide an `outputsub` string to assert that
     # the string given here is a substring of the standard out output of the
     # test.
     output: ""